burt202/table-tennis-scoring/readme.md

 ## Table Tennis Scoring

 A league and fixture generator for table tennis.

-Once the git hook has been copied and a league has been setup (see instructions below) then this is a push-to-deploy generated static site hosted on github pages.
+This is a push-to-deploy generated static site hosted on github pages.
 Perfect for keeping tabs on your office table tennis leagues.

 ### Getting Setup